makeplans/makeplans-api/readme.md

 #### 401 - Unauthorized

 Authentication error.
-Body will give explanation if there is authorisation issue or if the API is not enabled.
+Response body will give explanation if there is authorisation issue or if the API is not enabled.

 #### 402 - Payment Required